xkfengxd227/Drusilla_Ext/README.md

 an external version of Drusilla_Select, which is used for c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.

-The original Drusilla_Select was an internal algorithm which was proposed by Dr. Ryan Curtin and Dr. Andrew Gardner.
+The original Drusilla_Select is an internal algorithm which was proposed by Dr. Ryan Curtin and Dr. Andrew Gardner in their SISAP 2015 paper.
 We adapt the original one into an external algorithm used for our comparison with RQALSH and RQALSH* in our ICDE 2017 and TKDE 2017 papers.

 How to use this Package?